megaease/easeagent/doc/development-guide.md

 ```

 2. Install Plugin
-This simple plugin is compiled independently of easeagent, so the compiled output plugin jar package `simple-plugin-1.0.0.jar` need to be copied to the **plugins** directory which is at the same level directory as easeagent.jar (create if not existing), to allow easeagent to detect it.
+This simple plugin is compiled independently of easeagent, so the compiled output plugin jar package `simple-plugin-1.0.0.jar` need to be copied to the **plugins** directory which are at the same level directory as easeagent.jar (create if not existing), to allow easeagent to detect it.
 ```
 $ export EASE_AGENT_PATH=[Replace with agent path]
 $ mkdir $EASE_AGENT_PATH/plugins